jcwright77/engaging_cluster_howto/README.md

    + private key part : eg `id_rsa_user`.Linux permissions `chmod 600 id_rsa_user` in `$HOME/.ssh` directory

      This is the key you need on your local machine.
 On linux in your .ssh directory or specified directly with `ssh -i`.
 For gui interfaces on windows, this is the key your provide when setting up a session or preparing a key for putty with puttygen.
+The private key also includes enough information to generate its matching public key.
+The converse, of course, computationally prohibitive.

+     For the truly interested, ssh keys use [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
+The basic process is that a message is encrypted with your private key and sent along with other details such as key type, public key and username to the `sshd` server.
+The server checks for a matching public key in the user's `authorized_keys` file.
+This public key is used to decrypt the message and if it matches the expected message (including username among other items) then the connect is accepted.
+Traffic over the connect is also encrypted with the key pair.
+The public key is actually like a lock shared with someone else to which you keep the key(the private key).
+This operations works and is asymmetric because the encryption process uses knowledge of the two primes composing a product whereas the decryption process only requires knowing a value that is coprime to the product, this product is available to both the public and private keys (sorry TMI?).

 # Working with the file system